History of Emirates (airline): Modern history: 2000–present

 Emirates has also been criticized over the way it utilises its staff.
 In a 2015 Wall Street Journal report, "a dozen current and former Emirates pilots and U.A.E. aviation officials ... said pilots are flying more hours than before and are subjected to onerous procedures to report sickness or fatigue, discouraging them from doing so."
 The report stated that the airline frequently underreported pilot duty time to the General Civil Aviation Authority.

 On 6 September 2012, it was announced Emirates and Qantas had signed a 10-year agreement to set up a major alliance, which would see Qantas move its hub for its European flights from Singapore to Dubai International Airport and end its 17-year revenue-sharing agreement with British Airways on the services between Australia and Britain.
 Emirates would also seek to use the alliance to increase the number of its passengers flying on its routes to other European destinations, and Emirates passengers gained access to Qantas’ Australian domestic network of more than 50 destinations.

 Qantas began daily Airbus A380 services from both Sydney and Melbourne to London via Dubai, meaning that together the two airlines were providing 98 weekly flights between Australia and the Emirates hub.
 Qantas became the only other airline operating at Terminal 3 at Dubai International Airport.
 The airlines aligned their frequent-flyer programs, including Emirates adding a new level to match the Qantas platinum level.
 As of August 2013, the partnership between the two airlines included code-sharing, aligned fares and frequent flyer benefits for passengers, as well as the opening of a joint New Zealand network on 14 August.
 Qantas will terminate services to Dubai on its own aircraft, effective March 2018; however the partnership will continue, with the two airlines applying for approval to extend it to 2023.

 At the 2013 Dubai Air Show, Emirates made aviation orders history with an order for 150 Boeing 777X and 50 Airbus A380 aircraft, with an estimated value of $166 billion.
 The deliveries of the 777X are scheduled to start in 2020, replacing older aircraft and paving way for growth, said Emirates Chairman and CEO Sheikh Ahmed Bin Saeed Al Maktoum.
-The airline announced its plans to move all operations to Dubai World Central - Al Maktoum International Airport sometime after 2020 when the airport's first phase is complete.
+The airline announced its plans to move all operations to Dubai World Central – Al Maktoum International Airport sometime after 2020 when the airport's first phase is complete.
+In April 2024, Emirates announced its plan to relocate its hub to Al Maktoum Airport by 2034 at the latest.

+In 2024, after two years, Emirates resumed international flights to Nigeria after the Nigerian central bank paid what was due to the airline.